learnbin.net nav logo

 b.
 Chemical equilibrium

-For a system to be in chemical equilibrium, there shouldn’t be any chemical reaction (the net amount of reactants and products should be constant) or shouldn’t be any matter transfer (ex: diffusion) within part of the system.
+For a system to be in chemical equilibrium, there shouldn’t be any chemical reaction (the net amount of reactants and products should be constant) or there shouldn’t be any matter transfer (ex: diffusion) within part of the system.

 c.
 Thermal equilibrium